 - $500 buys new back-to-school shoes for 15 children

 - $1,000 feeds 50 families for a week

 - $2,500 prepares 25 people to enter the workforce with computer training and job education

 - $5,000 supports one month of programming for 80 adult learners

-Education is fundamental to overcoming and breaking the cycle of generational poverty and Wilkinson Center’s programs provide a path to self-reliance and financial independence.
-Clients participate in free courses such as career development, computer training, financial literacy, GED and English as a Second Language.
+Education is fundamental to overcoming and breaking the cycle of generational poverty, and Wilkinson Center’s programs provide a path to self-reliance and financial independence.
+This service provides Adult Basic Education, High School Equivalency (GED ®), English as a Second Language (ESL), Career-Readiness, and Workforce Development and Training.
+Wilkinson Center was one of the first organizations in Dallas to provide a bilingual Patient Care Technician program in collaboration with Dallas College.
 Courses are taught by experienced, certified instructors dedicated to helping their clients succeed at multiple sites in Dallas County.

 How You Can Help